-FDI suffered a considerable fall in 2008 as a result of the financial crisis.
+FDI suffered a considerable fall during 2008 as a result of the financial crisis.
 General uncertainty, and the need to retain liquidity, meant that many large investors cancelled investment projects abroad.
 This affected all investing countries, but notably the USA, where outward investment to the rest of the world fell by 41%.
-(Source: Unctad)

 The effect of overseas investment on an economy is to raise demand for its currency and push up its value – its exchange rate.

 This will have both positive and negative effects on an economy, such as the UK.
 The higher value of a currency is beneficial for domestic inflation as foreign products require less currency, and are, therefore, cheaper when paid for in domestic currency.

 An increase in FDI will increase the demand for the currency of the receiving country, and raise its exchange rate.

 In addition, an increase in a country's currency will lead to an improvement in its terms of trade, which are the ratio of export to import prices.
 (See: Terms of Trade).

 However, a higher currency reduces competitiveness and exports may fall, worsening the balance of payments.
 Even so, the positive value of FDI to the balance of payments is probably likely to be more significant than any increase in the exchange rate that would follow.